 Get your full Benefits & Exposure Profile PDF, every-state lookups, and the complete criteria for all 755 conditions.

-Alabama offers veteran benefits across property tax, income tax, education, vehicle, recreation.
-Highlights include Property Tax Exemption, State Income Tax Exemption, Alabama GI Dependent Scholarship.
+Alabama offers veteran benefits across property tax, income tax, employment, vehicle, recreation, veterans home.
+Highlights include Ad Valorem (Property Tax) Homestead Exemption for Permanently & Totally Disabled, Specially Adapted Housing Property Tax Exemption, Military Retirement Pay Exemption.
 Eligibility varies — some benefits require a VA disability rating, 100% P&T status, or combat service.

 Many state benefits are tied to your VA disability rating — the higher your rating, the more you may qualify for.
 Use the free VA Ready calculator to confirm your combined rating, then check which state benefits you've earned.